TehCorwiz/dotfiles/readme.md

 #### Dotfiles

 * These are my personal dotfiles.
-* They assume an ubuntu based linux distro.
+* They currently support Ubuntu or Fedora distros at least insofar as package managers are concerned.
-* There are bugs.
-I haven't finished the ansible scripts yet.
+* There are probably a efw bugs, LSD, and Alacritty install hasn't been tested thoroughly.